open-anthro-projects/nekomata-ui/README.md

 * Focusing on the freedom to adapt things to your own needs in the components.
 (Nekomata-ui takes inspiration from other frameworks and UI designs for its components but does not enforce that the ideas behind it are followed)
 * Only using CSS3 without any external library.
 * Going forward instead of looking back.
-(Implementing new specifications if the browser support is around 80/90% and by not offering no support for outdated browsers IE11)
+(Implementing new specifications if the browser support is around 80/90% and by not offering support for outdated browsers IE11)

 ***
 ### Installation